 Enrolling in an online certificate program is often a similar process as enrolling in an on-campus certificate program.

 While students will save money on gas and parking by earning a certificate online, the average costs of both programs are combined in the same data.
-According to the most recent report by Georgetown University's Center on Education and the Workforce, the average annual cost of certificate programs at public community colleges is $6,780 (versus $19,635 at for-profit colleges).
+According to a report by Georgetown University's Center on Education and the Workforce, the average annual cost of certificate programs at public community colleges is $6,780 (versus $19,635 at for-profit colleges).

 Enrollment (including cost) varies by program.
 For example: Enrolling in an online certificate program in leadership in enrollment management at University of Southern California (USC) requires just an application (including basic information, a personal statement, a resume and a letter of recommendation).
 Compare that to the on-campus certificate program in energy conservation at Community College of Philadelphia -- which requires an application and a placement exam.